yingw787/tinydevcrm-mvp/WHY.md

 I'll likely have additional ways in order to establish feedback loops, but having as much feedback and constructive criticism as frequently as possible is critical to my professional development and to the success of this project.
+After ensuring the proof of concept works and beginning the software development lifecycle, establishing and exercising means of communications will be amongst my highest priorities (#1 - #3).